mrolle45/scopetools/scopetools/scopes.md

 - **`scope._cleanup()`**
     Called implicitly at the end of `glob.build()` for any GlobalScope `glob`.
     Then called recursively for all nested scopes in the tree.
-    1. Any variable with a Free, Seen or Closure context is resolved to either Closure or Global, using the `scope.binding_scope(variable)` method (detailed below).
-In the case of Closure, it may raise a SyntaxError.
+    * Any variable with a Seen or Closure context is resolved to either Closure or Global, using the [scope.binding](#scope.binding)`(variable)` method (detailed below).
+In the case of Closure, it will raise a SyntaxError if the binding scope is not found.

-    2. Call `child._cleanup()` recursively for each child scope.
+    * Call `child._cleanup()` recursively for each child scope.
 ## Post-build Methods
 These may be called after `outer._cleanup()` has been called for all `outer` scopes that enclose `scope`.
 - **`scope.binding_scope(var: str) -> Scope`**